klimzaporojets/consistent-EL/README.md

 If you have questions, please e-mail us at <klim.zaporojets@ugent.be>.

 ## Acknowledgements
-Part of the research leading to DWIE dataset has received funding from (i) the European Union’s Horizon
+Part of the research has received funding from
+(i) the European Union’s Horizon
 2020 research and innovation programme under grant agreement no. 761488 for the [CPN project](https://www.projectcpn.eu/), and